Stanlake J. W. T. Samkange

 Stanlake John William Thompson Samkange (1922–1988) was a Zimbabwean historiographer, educationist, journalist, author, and African nationalist.
-He was a member of a prominent Zimbabwean nationalist political dynasty and is considered one of the most prolific early black Zimbabwean creative writers in English.
+He was a member of an elite Zimbabwean nationalist political dynasty and the most prolific of the first generation of black Zimbabwean creative writers in English.

 Early life and education

-Stanlake Samkange was born in 1922 in Zvimba, Mashonaland, in British South Africa Company-administered Southern Rhodesia.
-He was the son of Reverend Thompson Samkange, a Methodist minister and nationalist politician, and Grace Mano, a Methodist evangelist.

-He studied at Adams College in Natal, South Africa, and later at the University of Fort Hare in Alice, South Africa, the first institution of higher learning in Africa open to black Africans.
-He graduated with honours from Fort Hare in 1948 and returned to Southern Rhodesia to become a teacher.
+Samkange was born in 1922 in Zvimba, Mashonaland, in British South Africa Company-administered Southern Rhodesia.
+He was the son of the Reverend Thompson Samkange, a Methodist minister and nationalist politician, and his wife, Grace Mano, a Methodist evangelist.
+The family lived in Bulawayo, Matabeleland and in Mashonaland during Samkange’s childhood.
+He took his higher education at Adams College in Natal, South Africa and the University of Fort Hare in Alice, South Africa, the first institution of higher learning in Africa that was open to black Africans.